Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Level 7+ Warlock_

 You can cast *Freedom of Movement* once on yourself without expending a spell slot.
-You regain the ability to do so when you finish a Long Rest.
+You regain the ability to do so when you finish a **:rest-long: Long Rest**.

 ---